Add Math Equations to PowerPoint Presentations in C#

 Mathematical Element Types

-Mathematical expressions are formed from sequences of mathematical elements.
-The sequence of mathematical elements is represented by a mathematical block, and arguments of mathematical elements form a tree-like nesting.
+Mathematical expressions are composed of sequences of mathematical elements.
+A mathematical block represents such a sequence, and the arguments of these elements form a nested, tree-like structure.

-There are a lot of mathematical element types that can be used to construct a mathematical block.
-Each of these elements can be included (aggregated) in another element.
-That is, elements are actually containers for others, forming a tree-like structure.
-The simplest type of element that does not contain other elements of the mathematical text.
+There are many types of mathematical elements that can be used to construct a mathematical block.
+Each of these elements can be aggregated within another, forming a tree-like structure.
+The simplest type of element is one that does not contain any other mathematical text elements.

-Each type of math element implements the IMathElement interface, allowing the use of the common set of math operations on different types of math elements.
+Each type of math element implements the IMathElement interface, allowing you to use a common set of math operations on different types of math elements.

 MathematicalText class

-The MathematicalText class represents a mathematical text - the underlying element of all mathematical constructions.
-Mathematical text may represent operands and operators, variables, and any other linear text.
+The MathematicalText class represents a mathematical text—the underlying element of all mathematical constructions.
+Mathematical text may represent operands and operators, variables, or any other linear text.

 Example: 𝑎=𝑏+𝑐